grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

 As the number of dashboards and data sources grows within your organization, manually managing changes and permissions can become tedious and error-prone.

-Configuration as code is the practice of storing the the configuration of your system as version controlled, human-readable configuration files, rather than in a database.
+Configuration as code is the practice of storing the the configuration of your system as a set of version controlled, human-readable configuration files, rather than in a database.

 Encouraging reuse becomes important in order to avoid multiple teams redesigning the same dashboards.
 These configuration files can be reused across environments to avoid duplicated resources.